mrabadi/behavlyope/README.md

 Note, you can specify your own config file.

+### Perimetry Task Instructions

+The participant must specify if (s)he sees or doesn't see the stimulus.

+* SPACE: participant can see stimulus.
+* RETURN: participant can NOT see stimulus.
+* q: quit the experiment.

 ## Running the Color Task

 ```bash
 bash colorTask -c config.txt
 ```

+### Color Task Instructions

+Begin by adjusting the contrast for each stimulus color.
+The participant will see each color in sequence:

+1. Stimulus 1: (red) participant must push left and right arrows until (s)he can no longer see the stimulus in right eye, then push RETURN.
+2. Stimulus 2: (green) participant must push left and right arrows until (s)he can no longer see the stimulus in  left eye, then push RETURN.
+3. Stimulus 3: (yellow) participant can just push RETURN.

+The participant must specify if (s)he sees stimulus in left eye (red), right eye (green), or both eyes (yellow):

+* f: (left-hand) - (s)he can see stimulus with left eye only.
+* j: (right-hand) - (s)he can see stimulus with right eye only.
+* SPACE: (s)he can see stimulus with both eyes.
+* RETURN: (s)he can NOT see stimulus.
+* q: quit the experiment.

 ## Convering data to csv